-Thousands of Californians Are Powerless On Second Day Of PG&E's Intentional Outages
+Thousands of Californians Are Powerless On 2nd Day Of PG&E's Intentional Outages

 PG&E has restored power to the vast majority of San Ramon.
 PG&E’s outage map shows the area still affected by the Public Safety Power Shutoff as of 7:45am Thursday 10/10 pic.twitter.com/i80IJpgNdf— San Ramon Valley FPD (@srvfpd_news) October 10, 2019

-When the first phase of blackouts began early Wednesday, it affected approximately 513,000 customers in counties such as Humboldt, Lake Marin and Sonoma, PG&E said.
+When the first phase of blackouts began early Wednesday, it affected about 513,000 customers in counties such as Humboldt, Lake Marin and Sonoma, PG&E said.

 PG&E has estimated that some 800,000 customers would have their power unplugged during the outage.